isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-02-05-post-Second Reading Speech by Senior Parliamentary Secretary Rahayu Mahzam on the Criminal Procedure (Mis.md

 48. The second aspect of the disclosure provisions, in clauses 14, 15, 18, 19 and 22, involves fine-tuning aspects of the CCD regime.

 {:start="49"}
 49. The CCD regime has been in place since 2010 and has worked well in promoting greater transparency and efficiency in criminal trials.
-In 2018, we expanded the regime so that more cases could benefit from pre-trial disclosure.&nbsp;&nbsp;&nbsp;
+In 2018, we expanded the regime so that more cases could benefit from pre-trial disclosure.

 {:start="50"}
 50. We will now further expand the CCD regime to require compulsory participation in both State Court and High Court CCD cases.